Table of Contents

 Components of COGS

-Understanding the meaning of COGS enables you to manage your business better as you zero in on the relevant cost components.
+Knowing how to find the cost of goods sold enables you to manage your business better as you zero in on the relevant line items.
 The expenses included in COGS are those directly associated with the production or acquisition of a company’s merchandise.

 Some COGS-related expenses are direct raw materials, direct labor costs, manufacturing overhead, and direct costs of production.
 COGS does not include general and administrative expenses, marketing, utilities, equipment purchases, salaries of management-level employees, insurance premiums, or certain other business liabilities.